openstack/governance/goals/index.rst

 The goal process enables the community of OpenStack projects to surface common concerns and work out specific technical strategies for addressing these concerns.
-This community input will enable the TC to select specific community-wide goals for all projects to achieve during a development cycle.
+This community input enables the TC to select specific community-wide goals for all projects to achieve during a development cycle.
 We need to consider the timing, cycle length, priority, and feasibility of the goals selected.